Elite-Modding-Team/ThaumicTweaker/README.md

   - Make Primal Crusher Unbreakable
 - **Research Table Tweaks:**
   - Research table can use and consume items from nearby inventories for research
+  - Increase the vertical search area when the Research Table looks for nearby research aids
 - **Special Mining Result Tweaks:**
   - Add and remove special mining drops using CraftTweaker or GroovyScript
 - **Vis Generator Tweaks:**